B'nai B'rith: 1843 to early 1900s

-The organization's activities during the 19th and 20th centuries were dominated by mutual aid, social service and philanthropy.
+B'nai B'rith's activities during the 19th and 20th centuries were dominated by mutual aid, social service and philanthropy.
 In keeping with their concerns for protecting their families, the organization's first concrete action was the establishment of an insurance policy awarding widows of deceased members $30 toward funeral expenses and a stipend of $1 a week for the rest of their life.
 To aid their children, each child would also receive a stipend and, for male children, the assurance he would be taught a trade.

 In 1851, Covenant Hall was erected in New York City as the first Jewish community center in the United States, and also what is widely considered to be the first Jewish public library in the United States.
 One year later, B'nai B'rith established the Maimonides Library.
 Immediately following the Civil War—when Jews on both sides of the battle were left homeless—B'nai B'rith founded the 200-bed Cleveland Jewish Orphan Home.
 Over the next several years, the organization would establish numerous hospitals, orphanages and homes for the aged.

 In 1868, when a devastating flood crippled Baltimore, B'nai B'rith responded with a disaster relief campaign.
 This act preceded the founding of the American Red Cross by 13 years and was to be the first of many domestic relief programs.
 That same year, B'nai B'rith sponsored its first overseas philanthropic project raising $4,522 to aid the victims of a cholera epidemic in Ottoman Palestine.

 In 1875, a lodge was established in Toronto, followed soon after by another in Montreal and in 1882 by a lodge in Berlin.
 Membership outside of the United States grew rapidly.
 Soon, lodges were formed in Cairo (1887) and in Jerusalem (1888—nine years before Theodor Herzl convened the First Zionist Congress in Basel, Switzerland).
 The Jerusalem lodge became the first public organization to hold all of its meetings in Hebrew.

 After 1881, with the mass immigration of Eastern European Jews to the United States, B'nai B'rith sponsored Americanization classes, trade schools and relief programs.
 This began a period of rapid membership growth, a change in the system of representation and questioning of the secret rituals common to fraternal organizations.
 In 1897, when the organization's U.S. membership numbered slightly more than 18,000, B'nai B'rith formed a ladies' auxiliary chapter in San Francisco.
 This was to become B'nai B'rith Women, which in 1988 broke away as an independent organization, Jewish Women International.